Morning, Thursday, 23rd April 2020

 This conference will discuss the next steps for improving domestic energy efficiency in England.

-- Current policy goals - steps required to meet government targets for upgrading homes by 2035, and all fuel-poor homes by 2030;
+- Policy goals and the steps required to meet government targets for upgrading homes by 2035, and all fuel poor homes by 2030;

-- Funding - innovative models such as green mortgages for financial support to help increase energy efficiency, drawing on measures in the Green Finance Strategy; and
+- Innovative funding models - such as green mortgages - for financial support to help increase energy efficiency, drawing on measures in the Green Finance Strategy;

-- The future of policy - for encouraging increased energy efficiency in homes, following the government response to the call for evidence on building a market for energy efficiency.
+- Strategies going forward for encouraging increased energy efficiency in homes - following the government response to the call for evidence on building a market for energy efficiency.

 There will be keynote contributions from:

-Further confirmed speakers include: Sophie Adams, Ofgem; Michael Barlow, Burges Salmon; Peter Broad, Citizens Advice; Steve Cox, Electricity North West; Alasdair Donn, Wilmott Dixon and BSRIA; Paul Ellis, Ecology Building Society; Richard Long, Engie; and senior speakers confirmed from Energy Saving Trust; E.ON and Nottingham City Homes.
+Further confirmed speakers include: Michael Barlow, Burges Salmon; Murray Birt, DWS; Peter Broad, Citizens Advice; Nigel Dewbery, E.ON; Alasdair Donn, Wilmott Dixon and BSRIA; Paul Ellis, Ecology Building Society; Jenny Holland, UK Green Building Council; Richard Long, Engie; David Weatherall, Energy Saving Trust and a senior speaker has been confirmed from Nottingham City Homes.

-- Assessing current standards and progression towards sustainable homes;
+- Examining current standards and progression towards sustainable homes;

 - Government priorities for achieving domestic energy efficiency targets by 2035;

-- Tackling barriers for energy efficient new homes and retrofitting - costs, funding and communication benefits;
+- Tackling barriers for energy efficient new homes and retrofitting - costs, funding, and behavioural change;

-- Innovative approaches to delivering savings - new technologies, alternative energy sources and future energy industry obligations;
+- Innovative approaches to delivering savings - new technologies, alternative energy sources, and future energy industry obligations; and